15 Things You Should Never, Ever Do in a Hotel Room

 There’s no crime in enjoying a drink from the hotel fridge.
 After all, that’s their purpose.
 “But if you plan on taking a bottle of whiskey out of there, just accept that you’ll still be paying for it,” says Sophia Borghese, a consultant for La Galerie Hotel in New Orleans.
 “Don’t try to fake the hotel staff out by replacing the liquor with a half-sipped bottle of Diet Coke.
 This happens more often than you might think, and those who do it still get charged for taking that $30, two-ounce bottle of spirits.”

 Boil your undies in the kettle

 Funny?
 Yes.
 Disturbing?
 Absolutely.
 Has it actually happened?
 You bet.
 After 12 years of managing, Summer says the worst thing she came across was having guests boil their underwear in kettles, pots, or steamers to “freshen them up.”
-Check out the 13 craziest things people have seen in hotel rooms.
+And boiling underwear is just one of the many crazy things people have seen in hotel rooms.